All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I use GHK-Cu and BPC-157 at the same time?

 Some providers prescribe both peptides together, as they work through different mechanisms.
 BPC-157 targets tissue repair while GHK-Cu modulates gene expression and supports systemic healing.
-However, combination protocols should always be supervised by a licensed provider who understands your health profile.
+But combination protocols should always be supervised by a licensed provider who understands your health profile.

 Which peptide is better for tendon injuries?